TusharPuri10/drippy-uploader/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Contributing

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Thank you for considering contributing to this project!
+To get started, follow these steps:
+1. Fork this repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them.
+4. Submit a pull request.

+If you have suggestions, bug reports, or questions, feel free to open an issue.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.